 A descendant of Steve Trevor

-For months now, there has been a rumor that Chris Pine is actually going to be in Wonder Woman 2.
-Pine has a multi-picture deal with DC.
+For months, there had been a rumor that Chris Pine would return in the Wonder Woman sequel, and now, this has been confirmed.
 That obviously raises some questions, considering Steve Trevor died in the first movie.
 But one theory is that Pine will return playing a descendant of Steve.

-It is rumored that Wonder Woman 2 will take place during the Cold War.
-So that would mean that the character in the sequel would have to be Steve’s grandson.
+The movie will take place during 1984, so that would mean that the character in the sequel would have to be Steve’s grandson.
 If Steve had a child not long before the events of the first movie, it checks out that the grandson could be about Chris Pine’s age in the 1980s.